Understanding Maine Transfer Tax: A Quick Guide

 Other transfer fees

-In addition to transfer taxes, there are possible fees to consider, such as from a homeowner’s association or another local neighborhood organization.
+In addition to transfer taxes, there are possible fees to consider, such as from a homeowner’s association (HOA) or another local neighborhood organization.
 Again, as these can vary heavily based on location, it’s important to consult a professional.

 Are transfer taxes deductible?